 We will investigate the accident and determine if something other than your drinking caused the accident.

-For a free legal consultation with a Underage DWI Lawyer serving Mesquite, call (214) 696-9253
+For a free legal consultation with an Intoxication Assault Lawyer in Mesquite, call (214) 696-9253

 If you were also injured in the accident, Texas privacy laws dictate how you are treated.
 If you instruct the hospital not to take a blood test, this can potentially guard against the police from obtaining a blood sample.
 If police try to force you to give a blood sample or take it without your permission, we may be able to move to have this evidence suppressed due to an illegal seizure.